nkrusch/recontext/.github/README.md

 The environment is pre-configured with two detectors, [Dig](https://github.com/dynaroars/dig/tree/dev) or [Tacle](https://github.com/ML-KULeuven/tacle), and various input [traces](../input).
-Some portions of the development are verified in Dafny.
+Parts of the development are [verified](../verified) in Dafny.

+[**Digup**](../src/digup.py) is modified version of Dig.
+Digup partitions the input trace and yields intermediate results based on the partitions.

 ## Getting Started